Ready and Roam / Huatulco, Mexico

 Suites Huatulco / firstname.lastname@example.org

 You can really vacation affordably in Huatulco, especially when you consider all the amazing one week rentals in the area.
-Since most flights options are only offered on a 7 day return, a one week rental is a wonderful option.
+Since most flights options are only offered on a seven day return, a one week rental is a wonderful option.
 In perfect proximity for wandering the historic city center and eating out in la Crucecita, you’ll find this completely renovated four unit complex in the gated neighborhood of Mirador which directly backs up to the national park.
 The owners offer super clean and spacious 2- bedroom units with a connecting breezeway and a brand new community pool.
+I can vouch for the safety and affordability of this property.
 Now if you are staying with a larger group or want to be closer to the water, we found this 5 bedroom house in Tangolunda Bay with a private beach, and this great 3 bedroom ocean front villa, in great proximity to the beach and and city centre.

 Rtip: I have visited a lot of properties in Huatulco, and I have friends who live there permanently, so I feel compelled to also share my learning on the hotels that are not listed above.
 In any quick search you’ll find Las Brisas, which is also considered a preferred hotel property, however I was unimpressed with my visit.
 It used to be a Club Med so the grounds feel very segmented, and they sell day passes for roughly $50, to non guests.
 Now this can be good if you are in a rental without access to a pool, but not great if you are a paying guest of the hotel.
 The Barcelo property used to be a Sheraton and it’s okay if your aim is a larger resort or an all inclusive option.
 And finally, The Quinta Real, which is a sister property to the Camino Real.
 This hotel is a little pricier and seems really beautiful on the exterior, but has a reputation of poor service and average food among guests and local